-Bath consists of approx. 3,500km of sewers representing approx 10% of the Wessex Water total.
-In this catchment there were 98 sensored assets, 89 of these were at combined sewer overflow (CSO) locations and the remainder at pumping (lift) stations.
+Bath consists of approx. 3,500km of sewers representing c.10% of the Wessex Water total.
+Across this network there were 98 sensored assets, 89 of these were at combined sewer overflow (CSO) locations and the remainder at pumping (lift) stations.